-The surgery usually takes between three and five hours.
-You should go home within 3-5 days, and should be able to do normal activities right away (walking, dressing, climbing stairs, etc.).
-You may need up to a month off from school to get over the soreness from surgery and regain strength.
-After three or four months, you can take part in most regular activities.
-After 6 to 12 months, you can return to almost all activities.
+The surgery usually takes between one to two hours.
+You should go home in 24-48 hours, and should be able to do normal activities right away (walking, dressing, climbing stairs, etc.) You may need about two weeks off from school to get over the soreness from surgery and regain strength.
+After about four to six weeks, you can take part in most regular daily activities.
+After two to three months, you can return to most all activities.